LEGO/woof/modules/benchmarks/FilterBenchmark.scala.output.md

 ## Interpretation

-The results look similar to what I would expect.
+My hypothesis going in was that materializing the output string was a significant part of the work, and the results seem to corroborate this.

 The benchmarks log 3 times at different levels (Info, Warn, Error) in a tight loop of 1000 iterations. `testEverything` uses `Filter.everything`, i.e. it has to _always_ materialize the log output.
 This is the worst case scenario.

 `testInfo` uses the `Filter.exactLevel(LogLevel.Info)` which will only materialize `1/3` of the lines.
 This is almost 3 times as fast as `everything`.

 `testNothing` is the best case scenario where nothing is materialized.
-This is more than 3 times faster, since not only is nothing materialized, the outputs are never called, i.e. the compiler should be able to eliminate a lot of code (no blackhole consume calls anymore!).
+This is more than 3 times faster than `testEverything`, since not only is nothing materialized, the outputs are never called, i.e. the compiler should be able to eliminate a lot of code (no blackhole consume calls anymore!).